ISL: Winger Udanta Singh signs three-year contract extension with Bengaluru FC

 Bengaluru FC attacker Udanta Singh has penned a new three-year deal extending his stay with the Blues till the end of the 2022-’23 season, the club announced on Thursday.
-The 23-year-old India International has been part of the club during the last six seasons and has gone one to become a fan-favourite scoring 16 goals in 137 appearances.
+The 23-year-old India International has been part of the club during the last six seasons and has gone on to become a fan-favourite scoring 16 goals in 137 appearances.

 “Udanta has been with the club for six seasons and has been an integral reason for Bengaluru winning five titles since then,” said Bengaluru FC CEO, Mandar Tamhane.